sunilchandra007/my-databricks-playground/intro.md

 - ACID transactions for data consistency
 - Schema evolution and enforcement
 - Time travel (query historical versions of data)
-- Optimized reads and writes with indexing and caching
+- Data linege and Audit
+- Unified Batch and streaming workloads

 ---